Feb 16, 2021

 Researchers divide datasets into three subsets — train, validation and test so they can test their model performance at different levels.

-You train the model on the train subset and collect subsequent metrics to evaluate how well the training is going.
-After that, you compute loss, accuracy and other metrics.
+The model is trained on the train subset and subsequent metrics are collected to evaluate how well the training is going.
+Loss, accuracy and other metrics are computed.

-You can use the validation and test sets to test the model on additional unseen data to verify how well it generalises.
+The validation and test sets are used to test the model on additional unseen data to verify how well it generalise.

 Here is how to do that on Aim